Remithrn/level_up/README.md

-Below is the updated README that includes details about the chatbot feature and a link to the frontend repository.

----

 # Level Up Backend

 **Level Up** is an AI-powered interactive platform designed to elevate the learning experience through gamification, social interaction, and AI-driven challenges.
 This repository contains the backend portion of the application, built with Django, which supports features such as user management, daily challenges, chat/group interactions, and an in-app chatbot.
 The frontend is maintained in a separate repository.